Cangshan Shenci Temple in Dali City

 • Single-eave hard roof

-The temple serves as the local deity’s main temple for seven nearby villages outside the western gate of Dali Ancient City.
+The temple serves as the main deity’s temple for seven nearby villages west of Dali Ancient City.

 Cultural Relics

-In 1947, the temple erected the “Stele of Renovation of Cangshan Temple” and the “Stele of the Enfeoffment of Diancang Zhaoming Zhengguo Lingdi,” both reflecting the temple’s significance in Nanzhao’s history.
-One notable inscription is a poem embedded in the temple’s corridor:
+In 1947, the temple erected the “Stele of Renovation of Cangshan Temple” and the “Stele of the Enfeoffment of Diancang Zhaoming Zhengguo Lingdi,” reflecting its historical significance.
+The temple corridor features a poem describing Zhong Gan (钟尴) as upright and brave.
+The eastern wall bears a verse praising Dali’s scenic beauty.

 Cultural and Historical Context